 NS-Timeline in Styria

-A collaboration with the Viennese studio toikoi on media supporting the permament exhibition Warum?
+cultural mediation / videoA collaboration with the Viennese studio toikoi on videos for the permanent exhibition Warum?
 Der Nationalsozialismus in der Steiermark (Why?
 National Socialism in Styria) at the Museum für Geschichte / Universalmuseum Joanneum Graz.
-I joined as a director in toikoi’s video-interviews to the team behind the exhibition, though my main task was a video-timeline of Nazism in Styria, following the unfolding of the events in the region in relation to the world-timeline.
+I partecipated as a director in toikoi’s video interviews with the team behind the exhibition, although my main task was to create a video timeline of Nazism in Styria, following the unfolding of the events in the region in relation to the world timeline.

-The video credits follow, with many thanks to my fellow artists mentioned therein, to the museum’s director Bettina Habsburg-Lothringen, Heribert Macher-Kroisenbrunner from CLIO and to the mind and soul behind toikoi, Chiara Riccardi.
+Credits follow, with many thanks to my fellow artists mentioned therein, to the museum’s director Bettina Habsburg-Lothringen, Heribert Macher-Kroisenbrunner from CLIO and to the mind and soul behind toikoi, Chiara Riccardi.

 Contents: CLIO – Verein für Geschichts- und Bildungsarbeit